snoplus/data-flow-documentation/data-flow/processing_and_production/subsec/production_accounts/configuring_new_clients.md

 ### Software needed
 * gridui: Accessible via /cvmfs/grid.cern.ch
+* ganga:

+  **Recommended to copy ganga-7.1.9 dir from liverpool or a site where the screens already works to avoid compatibility issues with Dirac**

-* ganga: Create a virtual environment for python 2.7 by running the following:
+  Create a virtual environment for python 2.7 by running the following:
   * Run `virtualenv ganga-7.1.9` in the home directory
   * Run `source ganga-7.1.9/bin/activate` to enable the virtual python installation
   * Run `python -m pip install ganga==7.1.9` to install Ganga to this virtual python
   * Run `deactivate` to leave the virtual env
-  * Ensure `data-flow/env.sh` points to this location (`$HOME/ganga-7.1.9`) for the Ganga location **Recommended to copy ganga-7.1.9 dir from liverpool or a site where the screens already works to avoid compatibility issues with Dirac
+  * Ensure `data-flow/env.sh` points to this location (`$HOME/ganga-7.1.9`) for the Ganga location

 * data-flow: Accessible via github
   * Needs pip install to generate libraries
   * Can also scp the data-flow/lib director from Cedar